malayaacx01/Malayaacx01-MusicBot/Structure.md

-# 📁 ˹ʜᴀꜱɪɪ ᴍᴜꜱɪᴄ˼ Project Structure
+# 📁 ˹Malayaacx01-MusicBot˼ Project Structure

 This document provides a comprehensive overview of the project structure, explaining the purpose of each folder and key files.